khairil-izwani/docker-webservlet-console/README.md

         $ java -jar host.jar

-5. Run an image that executes container.jar as a foreground (or background) process.
+5. Run an image that executes container.jar as a foreground (or background) process. *You can refer to Misc and General Knowledge section if you do not know how to do this.*

         $ docker run -d <myimage> java -jar container.jar